Emergency Medical Technicians

 At a Glance

 Emergency Medical Technicians earns a median of $41,340/yr with +5.1% projected growth.
 Typical entry: Postsecondary nondegree award.
-Top skills: Cooperation, Self-Control, Attention to Detail.
+Top skills: Self-Control, Cooperation, Attention to Detail.

 $41,340/yr